Limitless-TCG/lotp-docs/organizer/reference.md

 ### Player Cap
 You can set a maximum number of players that should be able to play in the tournament.
 If the cap is reached, players can still register, submit a decklist and check in, but will be placed onto a waiting list.
 When the tournament starts, after players that didn’t check in or submit a decklist are dropped, as many players as possible from the waiting list will be added into the tournament (in the order they signed up for it), until the cap is reached again.
 Note that someone one the waiting list needs to submit a decklist and / or check in just like everyone else to make it into the tournament!

+### Other Options
+By default, a player's display name in the tournament is their username, with full names being optional.
+If your tournament requires real names (e.g. important offline tournaments), you can enable the *require full names* option, which will force players to complete their profile and sign up with the name entered there.

 ### Custom Fields
 If you need additional information from your players, you can add custom fields to the registration process.
 They can be either required or optional.
 You can access the entered information though the player list in the tournament's admin panel.
-However, use this option with care and only ask for information that is absolutely necessary for you to run the tournament, in most cases the regular registration fields are enough.
+However, use this option with care and only ask for information that is necessary for you to run the tournament, in most cases the regular registration fields are enough.

+### Late Players
+Choose whether players should be able to join the tournament after it already started.
+Players who entered the tournament late receive a loss for every round they missed, and are then paired starting from the next round.

+If late *Check-in* is activated, players who registered but missed checking in to the tournament can still join.
+If late *Decklist submission* is activated, players who registered but didn't submit a decklist can still do so.
+Note that this option does not affect the players already playing — they can not update their list under any circumstance.
+Late decklist submission is not recommended for tournaments with open decklists.

+If late *Registration* is activated, even players who did not originally register can join late (and submit a decklist if necessary).

+**All of these options apply for the first two Swiss rounds only!** After the start of round 3, no additonal players are accepted.
+Elimination Brackets or Round Robin phases do not support late players at all.

+See the [player documentation](/player/procedures#late-check-in) for additional details.

 ## Phases
 ### Settings